 Volunteering is an excellent way for your teenager to give back to the community.
-But it’s also a practical way for your teenager to learn some real-world skills, as well as even exploring potential career paths.
+And it’s also a practical way for your teenager to learn some real-world skills as well as exploring potential career paths.

-But the benefits of volunteering for teens also include the real-world aptitudes that it develops.
-These include getting to work on time.
-Meeting deadlines.
-Dressing professionally.
-Working with colleagues.
-These are just some of the practical skills teenagers can learn by sticking with a volunteer experience.
+The benefits of volunteering for teens also include the real-world skills and personal growth that go hand in hand with making a commitment.
+Here are some of the practical skills and personal benefits that teenagers can learn by sticking with a volunteer experience:

-If your teenager wants to try volunteering, start with a conversation about his or her interests.
+If your teenager wants to try volunteering or has a school requirement, start with a conversation about their interests.
 Chances are there’s a way to pursue those interests in a not-for-profit setting somewhere in your community.
 That’s just what 16-year-old Maddie Sampson discovered.
 “I love to play the piano, so every other week I play for the residents of a retirement community in my town.
 It’s been great.”

 Adds Maddie’s mom: “She has to be on time, dressed nicely, and prepared to play the piano for a room full of residents.
-Most of all, that’s taught her a lot about personal responsibility for following through on an obligation.”
+Most of all, this experience taught her a lot about personal responsibility for following through on an obligation.”